mmazat/site/src/posts/bosch/post1.md

 layout: layouts/post.njk
 title: Bosch Autonomous Driving
 permalink: /posts/bosch/
-keywords: "Bosch Autonomous Driving Athena"
+keywords: "Autonomous Driving Athena Level4"
 ---

 In 2021, I joined Robert Bosch's Sunnyvale, California branch, collaborating with the Localization and Fusion teams on a Level 4 autonomous driving project.
 Our platform was a Mercedes S-Class equipped with an array of sensors, including multiple cameras, lidars, radars, GNSS, microphones, and ultrasound sensors.